leea/Lagrange/menu/treatments.md

 **January 2016**

 Mass General tissue sequencing is negative for T790M mutation in disagreement with cfDNA results.
-PD-L1 staining reveals up to 60% PD-L1 positivity.
+Immunohistochemistry staining reveals up to 60% PD-L1 staining.

 **February 2016**

 Switch from zoledronic acid to denosumab.

 **March 2016**

 Start Opdivo (nivolumab).
-Continue Tarceva (erlotinib)
+Continue Tarceva (erlotinib).

 **May 2016**

 In first scan on Opdivo, disease in lungs look much worse.
 Cough is much worse.
 Stop Opdivo, Tarceva.
 Start Tagrisso (osimertinib), no break between doses.

 **May 25, 2016**

-Guardant cfDNA shows all mutant DNA is undetectable
+Guardant cfDNA shows all mutant DNA is undetectable.

 **July 2016**